 The third factor is about the chance of getting asylum, waiting times, accommodation while you wait etc.

 The image of the countries is not always reflecting the actual conditions in that country.
 For instance, Britain is high on many asylum seeker's list, but has in fact one of the hardest and most brutal asylum systems in Europe.
 When it comes to Denmark, everybody thinks that you must wait 3 years to apply for family reunification, though this actually only goes for one out of three, and only targets certain nationalities.

-As the charts illustrate, there are great variation in where the different nationalities seek asylum and there are also major differences with regard to how European countries determine an asylum case.
-Thus, it is kind of a lottery that asylum seekers participate when seeking asylum in Europe.
+Thus, seeking asylum in Europe is very much a lottery.
 Some countries, for instance Germany, receive many more unfounded asylum applications (especially from the Balkans) than others, and therefore it is not possible to compare the recognition rates without deviding them into nationalities.
 Read more in the articles Asylum assessments are influenced by politics and More Afghans are rejected...